mulesoft-labs/raml-for-jax-rs/maven-plugin.md

 	</executions>
 </plugin>
 ```
+The RAML definition will be processed and the code will be generated when running `mvn compile` or `mvn package`.
+####Parameters:
+- sourcePaths: List of absolute o relative paths to source files to be processed.
+All files must be on the project's classpath.
+If the parameter is omited, the sourceDirectory parameter is used.
+- sourceDirectory: Absolute o relative path to source folder to be processed.
+The folder must be on the project's classpath.
+Default value is `${basedir}/src/main/java`.
+- removeOldOutput: Whether to clean or not the output directory before generation.
+Default value is `false`.
+- outputFile: Absolute or relative output loaction.
+If you specify a directory here then it is considered output directory, raml content is saved to `api.raml` file inside it, schema and examples are generated into corresponding subfolders.
+If you specify a file, then output directory is set to it's parent directory.
+Default value is `${project.build.directory}/generated-sources/jaxrs-raml/api.raml`.

 When developing in Eclipse, you must manage lifecycle mapping.
 For this purpose your `pom.xml` must have the following element inside `project/build/pluginManagement/plugins`:
 ``` xml
 <plugin>